What are Hidden Values?

 - Many types of assets can be considered hidden values, such as real estate, consumer loyalty, or patents.

-- Companies with hidden values are undervalued, as their private value is higher than the market value.
+- Companies with hidden values are undervalued, as their book value is higher than the market value.

 Understanding Hidden Values